 Grants for Seniors at LUMS

-The Saida Waheed Gender Initiative offered small grants for student led research projects and senior projects that focused on, or used gender as a major analytical tool.
-Funds were decided after careful evaluation of the research proposal by the SWGI steering committee, and were limited to 20,000 PKR.
-Grantees also presented their work at the Annual Gender Studies Colloquium in April.
+The Saida Waheed Gender Initiative is offering small grants for student led research projects and senior projects that focus on, or use gender as a major analytical tool in their work.
+Undergraduate students from all departments/schools at LUMS can apply.
+Funds will be decided after careful evaluation of the research proposal by the Initiative’s steering committee, and are limited to 25,000 PKR.
+Grantees will also be given an opportunity to present their work at the Annual Gender Studies Student Colloquium in April, 2018.

-Mehdi Ali Zaidi, People-Making and Placemaking in Cholistan Desert
+Mehdi Ali Zaidi, MGSHSS, People-Making and Placemaking in Cholistan Desert

-Najeeha Raza and Arooj Shams, Gender Sensitization in rehabilitation and repatriation policies for IDPs of FATA
+Najeeha Raza and Arooj Shams, SAHSOL, Gender Sensitization in rehabilitation and repatriation policies for IDPs of FATA

-Sarah Raffique and Ayesha Khalid, Patriarchy, Public Policy and Land Rights for Women in Pakistan
+Sarah Raffique and Ayesha Khalid, SDSB, Patriarchy, Public Policy and Land Rights for Women in Pakistan